roangelo.net

 Kant, geometry, philosophy, and grammar

 As Copleston describes it, if I understand, according to Kant a geometer invents his concepts independently of experience, whereas the philosopher takes his concepts from experience (and tries to them "clear, explicit and definite").
-(A History of Philosophy, Volume VI, X, 3.
+(History, Volume VI, X, 3.
 Kant, Enquiry into the Distinctness of the Principles of Natural Theology and Morals (1764), 2)

-But don't the geometer and the philosopher both take and invent: both set limits to experience by means of concepts: both create abstractions (selections)?
-The difference is that only the (borders of the) concepts invented by the philosopher to capture phenomena are open to revision, whereas the concepts of geometry are not: they are bound by the strictest of rules (as is the game of chess).
+But don't the geometer and the philosopher both take and invent: both set limits to experience by means of concepts: both create abstractions (selections).
+The difference is that only the (borders of the) concepts invented by the philosopher to capture phenomena are open to revision by later philosophers, whereas the concepts of plane geometry are not: they are defined by strict rules (like the game of chess).
 On the one hand logical consistency and plausibility, and on the other logical necessity.

 The geometer invents the geometrical objects he studies in the sense that they are abstractions and do not exist (lines without width, planes without depth), but it can hardly be said that triangles, lines and planes are not given to us in experience.
-The point of geometry was "to measure the earth" (and it is significant that there are compass and straightedge constructions), not to be a fantasy world.
-And if metaphysics "ends with definitions", it is because the philosopher has chosen limits for the phenomenon he is examining, which is another way of saying the philosopher has invented concepts (abstractions).
+The point of geometry was "to measure the earth" (and it is significant that there are compass and straightedge constructions in Euclid), not to create a fantasy world.

 Philosophical definitions" versus grammatical clarifications (Kant)